ipanousis/armada/README.md

 Overview
 =====

-This project sets up a flocker cluster (https://docs.clusterhq.com/en/latest/) on CentOS with registering containers on etcd (https://github.com/coreos/etcd) and exposing containers on sub-domain host names using hipache (https://github.com/hipache/hipache).
+This project sets up a flocker cluster (https://docs.clusterhq.com/en/latest/) on CentOS with registering containers on etcd (https://github.com/coreos/etcd) and exposing public containers ports on sub-domain host names using hipache (https://github.com/hipache/hipache).

+E.g. if a container named 'elasticsearch-1' is exposing interla port 9200, then that port will be available at http://elasticsearch-1.your-own-public-domain.com

 Optionally, a RESTful interface has been written (https://github.com/ipanousis/armada-rest) for easy of interaction with the flocker-deploy function.